 1712, "pure red dyestuff obtained from cochineal," from French carmin (12c.), from Medieval Latin carminium, from Arabic qirmiz "crimson" (see kermes, also compare crimson (n.)).
-Form influenced in Latin by minium "red lead, cinnabar," a word said to be of Iberian origin.
+The form was influenced in Latin by minium "red lead, cinnabar," a word said to be of Iberian origin.
 As an adjective from 1737; as a color name from 1799.
 Related: Carminic.

 Entries linking to carmine